ALLEN-AJ2007/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import necessary libraries
+1.Import necessary libraries\n
-2.Load the Placement_Data.csv dataset
+2.Load the Placement_Data.csv dataset\n
-3.Copy the dataset and preprocess
+3.Copy the dataset and preprocess\n
 4.Check for missing and duplicate values
-5.Convert categorical variables to numerical values 6.Split dataset into features and target variable 7.Split the dataset into training and testing sets 8.Train the logistic regression model
+\n5.Convert categorical variables to numerical values\n
+6.Split dataset into features and target variable\n 7.Split the dataset into training and testing sets\n 8.Train the logistic regression model\n
-9.Predict the output on test data
+9.Predict the output on test data\n
-10.Evaluate the model
+10.Evaluate the model\n
 Program:

 ## Program: